5 Things to Know about the IBM Hybrid Cloud Ecosystem

 Look for IBM’s partner ecosystem to evolve and grow as the company continues to invest in both the program and in the IBM public cloud itself.
 Through these partner collaborations, we can provide a greater level of scale, resources and capabilities to help companies migrate even their most sensitive workloads to the cloud.

-To learn more about IBM’s public cloud ecosystem, read Business Insider’s interview of Bob Lord, IBM’s SVP of Cognitive Applications, Blockchain and Ecosystems.
+To learn more about IBM’s Hybrid Cloud Ecosystem, read CNN's interview of Bob Lord, IBM’s SVP of Cognitive Applications, Blockchain and Ecosystems.